tofetpuzo/Web-Solution-with-Wordpres/Project 6/project-6-guide.md

 ## Configuring the Wordpress to connect to the Database Server.

 To allow connection between mySQL and wordpress, I opened port 3306 on the DB server EC2.
 To ensure that there is extra security, I ensured that I allowed access to the DB server only from the web-server ip address, so that in the inbound rule configuration is specified as /32
+1. Install MySQL client and test that you can connect from your Web Server to your DB server by using mysql-client sudo yum install mysql sudo mysql -u admin -p -h <DB-Server-Private-IP-address>
+2. I verified if I can successfully execute SHOW DATABASES; command and see a list of existing databases.

+3. I changed permissions and configuration so Apache could use WordPress:

+4. I enabled TCP port 80 in Inbound Rules configuration for your Web Server EC2 (enable from everywhere 0.0.0.0/0 or from your workstation’s IP)

+5. Try to access from your browser the link to your WordPress http://<Web-Server-Public-IP-Address>/wordpress/